 The FTP server allows the user to save recorded video clips.
+You can utilize D-Link's IP Cam Wizard to upgrade the firmware via FTP server.
 By default, the FTP port is set to 21.
 It also can be assigned to another port number between 1025 and 65535.